 Talking about SMIDs, the perspectives have also soured materially.
 Higher rates and a slowing economy should provide serious headwinds.
-We see an increasing risk that earnings growth will be disappointing again.
+We see an increasing risk that earnings growth risks will be disappointed again.

 We thus neutralize our preference for US SMIDs, making the equal weighted S&P our preferred US investment.
 More importantly though, due to the reasons outlined above, we reduce our overall stance on US Equities from neutral to negative.